Gentiva Health Services: History

 The company's $1 billion purchase of Odyssey Healthcare was the largest hospice acquisition in U.S. history.
 In 2012, it acquired Advocate Hospice, Family Home Care Corporation and North Mississippi Hospice.
 In October 2013, the company acquired Harden Healthcare Holdings and Hope Hospice.

 On October 9, 2014, Kindred Healthcare and Gentiva announced that the companies had entered into a definitive merger agreement under which Kindred would acquire all of the outstanding shares of Gentiva common stock.
 The agreement was unanimously approved by the boards of directors of both companies.
 The transaction was valued at $1.8 billion, including the assumption of net debt.
 The deal was officially signed into agreement effective January 31, 2015, with Gentiva becoming a wholly owned subsidiary of Kindred Healthcare, operating as Kindred at Home.
 David Causby was appointed President and Chief Operating Officer of the Kindred at Home businesses, which included home health, hospice, palliative, and community care offerings.

 In December 2017, it was announced that Kindred at Home would be acquired by Humana, along with private equity firms TPG Capital and Welsh, Carson Anderson & Stowe, for approximately $4 billion.
 In July 2018 the deal was completed and Kindred at Home retained services for home health, hospice and personal care services.

 In August 2021, Humana acquired full ownership of Kindred at Home for $5.7 billion.

 In August 2022, Humana completed its divestiture of Kindred at Home's hospice and personal care divisions, which were acquired by Clayton Dubilier & Rice (CD&R) and restructured into Gentiva.

 In November 2023, Gentiva completed the acquisition of ProMedica's home health, palliative, and hospice business after receiving all necessary regulatory approvals.
 The deal included the transition of over 4,000 ProMedica employees to Gentiva and plans were made for transition between the companies.
 ProMedica's hospice and home health locations will be rebranded to Heartland Hospice and Heartland Home Health respectively by early 2024, while its palliative care services will adopt the Empatia Palliative Care brand under Gentiva.

+In December 2024, Gentiva sold its personal-care operations, which served more than 16,000 patients per day in seven states, to Addus HomeCare for $350 million.